-Fewer gardeners have heard of scarlet rosemallow (Hibiscus coccineus) because it is not as hardy (only zone 6).
+Fewer gardeners have heard of scarlet rosemallow (Hibiscus coccineus) because it is not quite as hardy (only zone 6).
 But if you live in zones 6 to 9, this plant is well worth growing for its deep red flowers.
 Select a location in the sun or in partial shade for it.
-The plant has a height of 5 to 8 feet, with a spread of 2 to 3 feet.Continue to 8 of 11 below.
+The plant has a height of 5 to 8 feet, with a spread of 2 to 3 feet.Continue to 9 of 12 below.

 Crimson bottlebrush (Callistemon citrinus) is in the myrtle family of plants.
-It is also known as lemon bottlebrush due to the fact that its leaves have a citrus-y smell to them.
+It is also known as lemon bottlebrush due to the fact that its leaves have a citrusy smell to them.
 The shrub stands 6 to 12 feet tall and has a spread of 6 to 9 feet.
-Grow it in zones 8 to 10.
+Grow it in full sun, in zones 8 to 10.

 Most Northern gardeners know lantana (Lantana camara) as a plant grown in a hanging pot during the summer.
 But the plant grows as a shrub in zone 8 and warmer.
 As a shrub, it can attain a height of 6 feet, with a spread of 8 feet.
 It often has orange flowers, but it also comes in yellow, white, or red.
 Some types are bi-colored.
 There is also a species known as Lantana montevidensis.
 It works even better in hanging baskets than does Lantana camara since it has a weeping habit.
 It bears light purple blooms.
-Lantana is a plant that draws butterflies to the landscape.Continue to 10 of 11 below.
+Lantana is a plant that draws butterflies to the landscape, blooms all summer long, and likes full sun.Continue to 11 of 12 below.

-Pincushion Protea (Leucospermum) is an African native and an evergreen shrub in zones 9 to 11.
+Pincushion Protea (Leucospermum) is an African native, where it blooms in late spring.
+It is an evergreen shrub in zones 9 to 11.
 This drought-tolerant shrub measures about 6 feet tall and 6 feet wide when mature.
-It will grow best in the sun.
+It will grow best in full sun.
 The flowers are sometimes used in floral arrangements.
 Cultivars include: